bseltz-cohesity/scripts/python/upgradeCluster/README.md

 The following instructions are for deploying upgradeServer.py on CentOS 7 Linux.

-ON a Linux host, install Flask:
+On a Linux host, install Flask:

 ```bash
 sudo yum install python-flask